thi-ng/umbrella/packages/geom-axidraw/tpl.readme.md

 can then utilize these attribs to customize usage or behaviors.
 In this case, any package-specific attribs must be stored under the `__axi` key:

-- `clip`: Optional clip polygon vertices (if given only the parts of strokes inside that polygon will be plotted)
+- `clip`: Optional clip polygon vertices.
+If given only the parts of strokes inside that polygon will be plotted.
+The clip polygon itself can only have a single boundary, no holes supported (yet?).
 - `delayDown`: Shape specific delay (in ms), i.e. initial hold time for the stroke or when stippling...
 - `delayUp`: Delay for pen up command at the end this particular